About Read For Pixels

 1. How does the Read For Pixels fundraiser work?

-Read For Pixels fundraiser usually run for 4 – 6 weeks in tandem with the Google Hangout series and encourages fans, book lovers, and supporters to donate to support the work that we do.
-All donations will also the Celebrity Male Role Model Pixel Reveal campaign which aims to raise US$1 million for the anti-Violence Against Women cause.
+Read For Pixels fundraiser usually run for 6 weeks in tandem with the YouTube Livestream series and encourages fans, book lovers, and supporters to donate to support the work that we do.
+All donations will also count towards the Celebrity Male Role Model Pixel Reveal campaign which aims to raise US$1 million for the anti-Violence Against Women cause.
 Each dollar donated will reveal 1 pixel of the hidden 1-million pixel Celebrity Male Role Models collage, so each donation amount will trigger the reveal of the corresponding number pixels in the collage.
 For example: $10 will reveal 10 pixels.

 The author goodies will be given away to donors as “Thank You” gifts and perks in appreciation for their donation and support for the cause.